Weyl-type hybrid subconvexity bounds for twisted $L$-functions and Heegner points on shrinking sets: Applications

 The Heegner points of (fundamental) discriminant $-D < 0$ can be identified with the collection of $SL_2(\mz)$-orbits of binary quadratic forms $ax^2 + bxy + cy^2$ of discriminant $b^2 - 4ac = -D$.
 To each such quadratic form, one has the Heegner point $\tau = \frac{-b + i \sqrt{D}}{2a}$ which of course can be chosen to lie inside the usual fundamental domain $\mathcal{F}$ for $SL_2(\mz) \backslash \mh$.
 Let $\Lambda_{D}$ denote the set of $SL_2(\mz)$-classes of Heegner points of discriminant $-D$.
 The cardinality of $\Lambda_{D}$ is $h(-D)$, the class number.

 Duke \cite{Duke} showed that $\Lambda_{D}$ becomes equidistributed in $SL_2(\mz) \backslash \mh$ as $D \rightarrow \infty$, in part by extending work of Iwaniec \cite{IwaniecHalf} bounding the Fourier coefficients of half-integral weight cusp forms.
-Duke used a period formula of Maass to relate the Heegner points to these Fourier coefficients.
+Duke used a period formula of Maass to relate the Weyl sums over the Heegner points to these Fourier coefficients.

-Here we directly relate a sum over Heegner points to central $L$-values, which is provided by a formula of Waldspurger/Zhang \cite{Waldspurger} \cite{Zhang}, similarly to the style of proof of Harcos and Michel \cite{HarcosMichel}.
-Suppose that $u_j$ is a Hecke-Maass cusp form, orthonormalized with $\frac{dx dy}{y^2}$ (not probability measure), and let
+Following the method of Harcos and Michel \cite{HarcosMichel}, here we directly relate the Weyl sums to central $L$-values, which is provided by a formula of Waldspurger/Zhang \cite{Waldspurger} \cite{Zhang}.
+Suppose that $u_j$ is a Hecke-Maass cusp form, orthonormalized with $\frac{dx dy}{y^2}$ (not probability measure), and define the Weyl sum

 Then (e.g., see \cite[(5.1)]{LMY} for this particular formulation entirely in terms of $L$-functions)